bollossom/bollossom.github.io/_pages/about.md

 Biography
 ======
 Hi!
 This is Xuerui Qiu.
 I'm currently a  Ph.D student at the Institue of Automation, Chinese Academy of Sciences with [Prof. Guoqi Li](https://casialiguoqi.github.io/) as my supervisor.
 I obtained my Bachelor’s Degree from the University of Electronic Science and Technology of China in 2024, with [Prof. Liang-Jian Deng](https://liangjiandeng.github.io/) and [Prof. Malu Zhang](https://www.scse.uestc.edu.cn/info/1081/12350.htm) as my supervisor.
-My research interests include large-scale spiking neural networks, computer vision, and brain-inspired learning.
+My research interests include **AI4S**, **3D Computer Vision**, and **Model Compression**.

 Experiences